MerlynValma/gifter/README.md

 │     │     └─ Generate new event page (unique url)
 │     ├── Set event theme (custom message)
-│     │    └─ event theme visible on landing page when not logged in │     ├── Set event name
+│     │    └─ event theme visible on landing page when not logged in │     ├── Set event name and landing message
-│     │    └─ Generate new event page
 │     │    └─ Landing message visible without login
 │     ├─ Set event date
+|     ├─ Set gift list
-│     ├─ Set number of participants by name
+│     │   └─ For each gift set name, description and number available (can be unlimited) │     ├─ Set number of participants by name
-│     │   └─ Generate unique password for each user event access │     │   └─ Email event link
+│     │   └─ Use unique url for all users to access event and gift list │     │       └─ Edit options visible when creator has logged-in │     │       └─ When gift is choosen and 0 left, then will not be visible anymore │     │   └─ Email event link and link for copying
 │     ├─ Delete event
 │     │   └─ Ask are you sure
 │         └─ Replace event page with landing page (deleted) on same url